60 Tablets ( SKU: 9604, NPN: 80040826 )

 Contains no artificial colours, preservatives, or sweeteners; no dairy, starch, sugar, wheat, gluten, yeast, soy, egg, fish, shellfish, salt, tree nuts, or GMOs.
 Sealed for your protection.
 Do not use if seal is broken.
 For freshness, store in a cool, dry place.

 1 tablet 3 times per day with food providing protein or as directed by a health care practitioner.
 Take 2 hours before or after taking other medications.
 For prolonged use, consult a health care practitioner.

 Although NAC may reduce nitroglycerin tolerance and improve its efficacy for unstable angina, severe headaches and hypotension may occur.
-NAC may also reduce the capacity of activated charcoal to absorb acetaminophen.
 Bromelain may increase the concentration of several antibiotics and should be used with caution in patients on anticoagulants.
-Marshmallow may have a hypoglycemic effect, and should be used with caution with antidiabetic medications.
+Marshmallow may have a hypoglycemic effect and should be used with caution with antidiabetic medications.

-- Deters A, Zippel J, Hellenbrand N, et al. Aqueous extracts and polysaccharides from Marshmallow roots (Althea officinalis L.): cellular internalisation and stimulation of cell physiology of human epithelial cells in vitro.
-J Ethnopharmacol.
-2010 Jan 8;127(1):62-9.
+- Deters, A., Zippel, J., Hellenbrand, N., et al. (2010).
+Aqueous extracts and polysaccharides from Marshmallow roots (Althea officinalis L.): cellular internalisation and stimulation of cell physiology of human epithelial cells in vitro.
+Journal of Ethnopharmacology, 127(1), 62-69.

 - Cwientzek, U., Ottillinger, B., &Arenberger, P. (2011).
 Acute bronchitis therapy with ivy leaves extracts in a two-arm study.
 A double-blind, randomised study vs. another ivy leaves extract.
 Phytomedicine, 18(13), 1105-1109.